 Any value can be thrown in JavaScript.
-However, it's best to use instances of Error or a subclass because they support additional features such as stack traces and error chaining (see "Error and its subclasses" (§26.4)).
+However, it's best to use instances of Error or a subclass because they support additional features such as stack traces and error chaining (see "The superclass of all built-in exception classes: Error" (§26.4)).